priya-08B/files/README.md

 Components:

 ESP32 Development Board: A powerful microcontroller board.

 Ultrasonic Sensors (2x): Used for distance measurement.

 LED: A visual indicator.

 PLATFORM DEVELOPMENT

-Begin by creating a web application aimed at optimizing public transport routes.

-The foundation involves structuring an HTML document, defining transit

-information, and creating a visually appealing layout using CSS.
-Enhance user

-experience by designing an intuitive interface.
-A well-designed interface ensures

-users find the application easy to navigate.
-Incorporate JavaScript to add

-interactivity.
-Implement event listeners to capture form submissions and extract

-user input effectively.
+Begin by creating a web application aimed at optimizing public transport routes.The foundation involves structuring an HTML document, defining transit information, and creating a visually appealing layout using CSS.
+Enhance user experience by designing an intuitive interface.
+A well-designed interface ensures users find the application easy to navigate.
+Incorporate JavaScript to add interactivity.
+Implement event listeners to capture form submissions and extract user input effectively.
 This step involves the real -time transit information.

 Step 1: Set Up the HTML Structure

-Create an HTML file and set up the basic structure including the necessary HTML

-elements like <html>, <head>, and <body>.
-Include the form elements for

-Sensor1Distance,Sensor 2 Distance, People Entered, People Left, People Inside ,

-and a <div> to display the transit information.
+Create an HTML file and set up the basic structure including the necessary HTML elements like <html>, <head>, and <body>.
+Include the form elements for Sensor1Distance,Sensor 2 Distance, People Entered, People Left, People Inside ,and a <div> to display the transit information.

 Step 2: Add CSS Styling (styles.css)

 Create a separate CSS file (styles.css) to style the HTML elements.
-Add styles to

-format the header, form, input fields for a visually appealing layout.
+Add styles to format the header, form, input fields for a visually appealing layout.

 Step 3: Link CSS File

-Inside the <head> section of your HTML file, link the styles.css file using the

-<link> tag to apply the defined styles to your HTML elements.
+Inside the <head> section of your HTML file, link the styles.css file using the <link> tag to apply the defined styles to your HTML elements.

 Step 4: Write JavaScript Code (script.js)

-Create a JavaScript file (script.js) or add the script directly inside <script> tags

-within the <body> section of your HTML file.
-In the script, add event listeners to

-handle form submission and create the Real-Time Transit

-Information function to process the input values and generate the transit
+Create a JavaScript file (script.js) or add the script directly inside <script> tags within the <body> section of your HTML file.
+In the script, add event listeners to handle form submission and create the Real-Time Transit Information function to process the input values and generate the transit information.

-information.

 Step 5: Display Real Time Transit Information

 This code will display the real time transit information using IOT sensors.
-You can

-use text Content or inner HTML to update the content of the element

-with the calculated route.
+You can use text Content or inner HTML to update the content of the element with the calculated route.

 Program